Anonymous Instruments

 PICCOLO / BOXWOOD FLUTE

-instrument.
+the instrument.
 Some details are very specific however

 so within time we will find the actual manufacturer.